 TAFE has partnered with world-class education providers so whether your dream is to work in a big hospital in Sydney or a small-town clinic in Tasmania, you will graduate ready, willing and able to do so.

 At TAFE and other RTOs, nursing courses offer flexible learning options to accommodate various needs and preferences.
 With the demands of work, family, and other commitments, it’s important to have the flexibility to pursue your nursing education on your terms.

 Online nursing courses provide the convenience of self-paced learning, allowing you to study at your own pace and from the comfort of your own home.
 This flexibility enables you to balance your education with other responsibilities, making it accessible for those with busy schedules.
 Additionally, part-time and full-time study options are available, providing the flexibility to tailor your learning experience to fit your lifestyle.

 Whether you choose to study online or attend in-class sessions, these flexible learning options ensure that you can embark on your nursing journey while maintaining your personal and professional commitments.

 Is a Career in Nursing Right for You?

 Keep in mind that a career in nursing certainly isn’t easy, as the hours can be long and every new patient comes with great responsibilities; however, there is something magical about helping another human being to be healthy, happy and thrive.

-Find your course, dive in and get your nursing career started today!
+Find your nursing course online, dive in, and kickstart your nursing journey today!